LLC Tax Classifications: Sole Proprietorship, Partnership, S Corp and C Corp

 An LLC can be taxed in several ways, depending on how it’s structured and the number of members it has.
 The different tax classifications are:

-1.Sole proprietorship or Partnership
+1.Sole proprietorship

+Multi member LLC is default a pass-through entity, taxed as Partnership.
+The LLC income is passed to the owner’s personal income return.
 The owner pay personal income tax and self-employment tax(15.3%) on all earned income.

-2.S Corp
+3.S Corp

 LLC(single or multi member) can choose to be taxed as S Corp by filing form 2553 to IRS.
 S Corp is also pass-through taxation entity.